-Many famous people have also used analogies to explain their positions or their opinions on an issue.
+Many writers and public figures have also used analogies to explain their positions or their opinions on an issue.
 For instance, consider the following analogy examples:

 - "I am to dancing what Roseanne is to singing and Donald Duck to motivational speeches.
 I am as graceful as a refrigerator falling down a flight of stairs." - Leonard Pitts, "Curse of Rhythm Impairment" Miami Herald, Sep.
 28, 2009